chiloanerk/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is the tasks for Shell Permissions

-0.My name is Betty - Create a script that switches the current user to the user betty
+0.Create a script that switches the current user to the user betty.\n 1.Who am I - Write a script that prints the effective username of the current user.\n